scipopt/gcg/doc/resources/devs/pricing/pricing-solvers.md

 This pricing solver uses GCG recursively to solve the pricing problems.
 The solver is disabled by default.
 It can be enabled by setting the maximum (recursion) depth parameter `pricingsolver/gcg/maxdepth` to a value greater than 0.
 I.e., setting this parameter to 1 means that the GCG solver is used to solve the root pricing problems, but is disabled for the nested pricing problems.
-The solver either uses a nested decomposition provided by the user, or tries to detect a structure if no nested structure information is available.
+The solver either uses a nested decomposition provided by the user, or tries to detect a structure if no nested decomposition is available.
+This means that the automatic detection will only be performed by the pricing solver if no nested decomposition is available at the current depth (e.g., `pricingsolver/gcg/maxdepth` is set to 1, but no decomposition of any block of the root decomposition is available).
+If the user provides a nested decomposition that does not specify decompositioins for all blocks (but for at least one), these blocks will be ignored by the GCG pricing solver.

 ### HiGHS Solver
 This pricing solver uses the HiGHS shared library to solve the pricing problems.